Exifers/You-Dont-Know-JS/this & object prototypes/ch3.md

 * `undefined`
 * `object`

-Note that the *simple primitives* (`string`, `number`, `boolean`, `null`, and `undefined`) are **not** themselves `objects`. `null` is sometimes referred to as an object type, but this misconception stems from a bug in the language which causes `typeof null` to return the string `"object"` incorrectly (and confusingly).
+*simple primitives* (`string`, `number`, `boolean`, `null`, and `undefined`) are **not** themselves `objects`.

+`null` a bug in the language which causes `typeof null` to return the string `"object"` incorrectly (and confusingly).
 In fact, `null` is its own primitive type.

-**It's a common mis-statement that "everything in JavaScript is an object".
-This is clearly not true.**
+**"everything in JavaScript is an object" is clearly not true.**

-By contrast, there *are* a few special object sub-types, which we can refer to as *complex primitives*.
+There *are* special object sub-types, which we can refer to as *complex primitives*.

 `function` is a sub-type of object (technically, a "callable object").
 Functions in JS are said to be "first class" in that they are basically just normal objects (with callable behavior semantics bolted on), and so they can be handled like any other plain object.

 Arrays are also a form of objects, with extra behavior.
-The organization of contents in arrays is slightly more structured than for general objects.

 ### Built-in Objects

-There are several other object sub-types, usually referred to as built-in objects.
+There are other object sub-types, usually referred to as built-in objects.
 For some of them, their names seem to imply they are directly related to their simple primitives counter-parts, but in fact, their relationship is more complicated, which we'll explore shortly.

 * `String`
 * `Number`